 Before starting up the Blueair 211+ air purifier, specific preparations must be made, which are extremely simple.
 The particle-carbon filter is already installed in the unit and ready to go.
 We only need to prepare the pre-filter.

 With the purchase of the Blueair 211+, you get two fabric pre-filters (diva blue and dark shade).
 You need to choose the pre-filter you like and slide it onto the bottom half of the device.
-First, you need to separate the air purifier’s engine from the filter part by pressing the buttons on the side and then place the pre-filter on the metal housing on the bottom half of the machine.
+First, you need to separate the air purifier’s motor from the filter part by pressing the buttons on the side and then place the pre-filter on the metal housing on the bottom half of the machine.

 This completes all the necessary preparation, so I recommend that you place the device on a solid surface, move it at least 10 inches away from the wall or other objects, plug it in, and switch it on.
 Please note that when setting up the unit, place it in a position where it can circulate a larger air volume.
 Most importantly, make sure the airflow is not blocked.